bytecodealliance/cargo-component/docs/design/registries.md

 [package.metadata.component]
 package = "my-org/my-component"

+[package.metadata.component.target]
+package = "webassembly/wasi"
+version = "1.2.3"
-targets = "wasi.cli.command"
+document = "command"

 [package.metadata.component.dependencies]
-wasi = "webassembly/wasi:1.2.3"
 regex = "fancy-components/regex:1.0.0"
 transcoder = "fancy-components/transcoder:1.0.0"
 ```

-In this example, the component still targets the `wasi.cli.command` world as
+In this example, the component still targets the WASI command world as above.
-above.

 However, it will also import an _instance_ named `regex` and an instance named
 `transcoder` that export the functions directly exported by the `regex` and